|Nutritional Guidelines (per serving)|

 - You can make this recipe ahead of time if you like and store in the freezer, covered, for up to 4 days.
 Either thaw a bit in the refrigerator before serving (until it is no longer rock hard and you can somewhat easily scoop with a spoon) or break into chunks and place in a food processor and pulse until smooth.

 - If you prefer your Italian ice slushy, remove from the freezer sooner once it has reached the desired consistency.

-- Do not use bottled lemon juice for this recipe, and when zesting the lemon be careful not to include the white pith—both will leave the Italian ice tasting very bitter.
+- Do not use bottled lemon juice for this recipe, and when zesting the lemon be careful not to include the white pith; both will leave the Italian ice tasting very bitter.

 - You can add a bit of mint either to infuse flavor into the Italian ice, or as a garnish at the end.
 To give the finished dessert a bit of a mint flavor, add fresh mint leaves with the lemon zest and juice and allow to steep for 20 minutes or so.
-Remove the herb before pouring mixture into pan and freezing.
+Remove the herb before pouring the mixture into the pan and freezing.
 For garnish, simply place a leaf or two on top of each serving.
 You can also top with a lemon zest twist.

-- If you would like to turn this recipe into an adult treat, you can include a bit of liqueur such as Grand Marnier or Cointreau.
+- If you would like to turn this recipe into an adult treat, include a bit of liqueur such as Grand Marnier or Cointreau.
 Add up to a teaspoon of the liqueur along with the lemon juice and zest.

 - Use this same recipe and technique with other citrus fruits including limes, oranges, and even grapefruit.